 Commercial trucking accidents are rarely considered minor accidents, and can often cause serious injuries and damages.
 If an accident where you are hit by another car is bad, getting hit with a much larger truck will be much worse because of the more significant weight of the vehicle.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a trucking accident.
-Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been in a trucking accident.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 Read Our Client Reviews